My neighbors keep a rooster in their backyard. Is this legal?

 Why have so many people been shot by police?

-The three shootings by police officers this year are very unusual – in recent years the average for Salinas is one officer- nvolved shooting per year -- out of thousands of arrests and tens of thousands of contacts.
+The four shootings by police officers this year are very unusual – in recent years the average for Salinas is one officer-involved shooting per year -- out of thousands of arrests and tens of thousands of contacts.

 If the shootings aren't connected, why did they all involve Latinos?